amirali-alation/kubernetes-deployer/README.md

 make deploy
 ```

-and After about 10 Monites run the worker module using
+and After about 10 Minutes run the worker module using

 ```bash
 make deploy